Robert C. Ransom

 ϕe That part of the total porosity fraction that is hydrodynamically effective and can be occupied by hydrocarbon.

-ϕne Is the noneffective porosity in clay shale and is directly related to the fraction of clay shale present.
-A porosity volume that has not been penetrated by hydrocarbon.
+ϕne Is the noneffective porosity in clay shale related to water attracted to the clay crystal and water held osmotically, and is directly related to the fraction of clay shale present.
+It is a porosity volume that has not been penetrated by hydrocarbon.
 Water saturation in the noneffective pore space is 1.0 and resistivity is represented by Rwb .

 Rw Formation water resistivity.
 Interstitial-water resistivity.